 John Doeto the

 Using the role-mapping API:

-Or, alternatively, configured inside a role-mapping file.
-The file’s path defaults to
+Or, alternatively, configured in a role-mapping file:

 uid) at the beginning of the name, and the most general fields (like

 dc) at the end of the name.
 Some tools, such as openssl, may print out the subject name in a different format.

 One way that you can determine the correct DN for a certificate is to use the authenticate API (use the relevant PKI certificate as the means of authentication) and inspect the metadata field in the result.
 The user’s distinguished name will be populated under the